-CIT was established by Makerere University Council on December 15, 2004 by upgrading the Institute of Computer Science into a Faculty with four Academic Departments; Computer Science, Networks, Information Technology and Information Systems.
-The Institute of Computer Science was established by Makerere University Council in 1985 from the University Computer Centre.
+CIT was established by Makerere University Council on December 13, 2010 by upgrading the Faculty of Computer Science into a School with four Academic Departments; Computer Science, Networks, Information Technology and Information Systems.
+The Faculty of Computer Science and The Institute of Computer Science were established by Makerere University Council in 2004 and 1985 respectively.

 Quick Facts about CIT

 - Established by the University Council on December 15, 2004 by upgrading the Institute of Computer Science (founded in 1985) into a Faculty of Computing & IT.

 - Has 4 academic departments: Computer Science; Information Technology; Information Systems; and Networks.

 - Has several service departments that focus on the following: ICT services; Software Development and Innovations; Finance; Registration & day today concerns of students; Research; Human Resource; Examinations and Academic Programmes; International/Corporate/Public Relations; and Quality Assurance.

 - Has a student population of 5000 excluding those on different short courses.

 - Has 250 academic staff and receives on average 30 International visiting staff every year.

 - Has over 50 Local and International collaborations with Universities, Corporations, Private and Public Sector actors.

 - Has participated in and won several international awards.